laurabpaulsen/Programming-for-the-Humanities-E22/CURRICULUM.md

 #### Coding Café: Coding Challenges

 In this coding café, you will solve [coding challenges](https://github.com/CHCAA-EDUX/Programming-for-the-Humanities-E22/blob/main/exercises/exercise_04.md) about container data structures in groups.
-In case you want to test your knowledge of functions and modular programming you can try this [additional coding challenges](https://github.com/CHCAA-EDUX/Programming-for-the-Humanities-E22/blob/main/exercises/exercise_03.md)
+In case you want to test your knowledge of functions and modular programming you can try these [additional coding challenges](https://github.com/CHCAA-EDUX/Programming-for-the-Humanities-E22/blob/main/exercises/exercise_03.md)

 ##### Reading ####